britzl/monarch/README.md

 ### monarch.unload(screen_id, [callback])
 Unload a preloaded Monarch screen.
 A preloaded screen will automatically get unloaded when hidden, but this function can be useful if a screen has been preloaded and it needs to be unloaded again without actually hiding it.
+This operation will be added to the queue if Monarch is busy.

 **PARAMETERS**
 * ```screen_id``` (string|hash) - Id of the screen to unload.